hrdwrrsk/AdwaitaExtended/README.md

 AdwaitaExtended
 =====
-AdwaitaExtended is a stock Adwaita theme modified with:
+**This master branch are for GNOME 3.36.
+If you use 3.34, download from `gnome-3-34` branch instead** AdwaitaExtended is a stock Adwaita theme modified with:

 - Uses compact variant by default `$sizevariant: compact;` (to make it better for low-resolution laptops)